 Sunday, April 27, 1985 SunSentinel / Orlando Sentinel - Orlando, Florida - Crown Him, His Name Is Marion Tinsley.
-The Encyclopedia Of Checkers Says The Floridian Is To The Game “What Leonardo Da Vinci Was To Science, What Michelangelo Was To Art, and What Beethoven Was To Music.
+The Encyclopedia Of Checkers Says The Floridian Is To The Game “What Leonardo Da Vinci Was To Science, What Michelangelo Was To Art, and What Beethoven Was To Music.”
 Your Move.
 SunSentinel original article link

-This article features Marion Tinsley and a rather in-depth interview with the champion.
+This article features Marion Tinsley and a

 Crown Him, His Name Is Marion Tinsley.
 The Encyclopedia Of Checkers Says The Floridian Is To The Game "What Leonardo Da Vinci Was To Science, What Michelangelo Was To Art, and What Beethoven Was To Music."
 Your Move.